beakbahama/log/docs/stress.md

 ---
-## Introduction: The Forgotten Anatomy of Healing
+## Introduction: The Forgotten Anatomy of Stress Resolution
 The human chin is a biological puzzle.
 It is the only anatomical feature that is uniquely ours, yet for all our scientific progress, its purpose remains a mystery.

 This document offers a solution to that puzzle, one with staggering implications.
 It presents evidence that the chin is the sensory interface for a dormant Stress Response System—a "lived anatomy" whose rediscovery is detailed in these pages.